corex/kanboard-crproject/README.md

 - View projects by status.
 - Hide projects by status.
 - Hide individual projects.
+- Set default frontpage to project board.

+## Settings
+Settings can be found under application settings.

 ## Installation
 You have the choice between 3 methods: